Tuesday, May 31, 2016

 Sunday, May 22, 2016

 Blue Nun is no longer labelled as such, now the producers value their reputation.
 These days, calling anything a Liebfraumilch is considered a negative when it comes to marketing.
 (Think cubed-cheddar on cocktail sticks.)
 The bottle of Blue Nun in the photograph is simply labelled "Authentic White" (as opposed to...?) and is now made from Rivaner (so says the back label), a.k.a.
 Müller-Thurgau.
 At only 10% alcohol, this sweet white wine, in its oddly blue-hued hock bottle, actually tasted better than I remembered.
 The wine had a wonderful nose, truly deep snort-worthy, and although the palate was well balanced it was cloyingly sweet.
 And what possessed me to purchase a bottle of The Nun after all these years?
-And let me tell you, this wine was not easy to find, it took some effort.
+And may I add, this wine was not easy to find, it took some effort.

 I was inspired to once again taste Blue Nun because I have just finished reading The Secrets of My Life: Vintner, Prisoner, Soldier, Spy by Peter M. F. Sichel.
 Herr Sichel is the man credited with making Blue Nun a runaway international wine-brand success story.
 What an interesting life this man has led; escaping Nazi Germany, schooling in England, spying for the Central Intelligence Agency and creating one of the most recognisable wine brands on the planet.
 It was a great book, written in an easy conversational tone that almost felt like I was sitting with Peter Sichel in his living room.
 Sharing a bottle of Blue Nun, perhaps.